DeltaK17/Llama_Local_Assistant/README.md

      ```

 2. **Configure OpenAI API**:
-   - Set up your local LLaMA model server.
+   - Set up your local Mistral model server.
    - Update the API key and base URL in the script:
      ```python
      openai.api_key = "lm-studio"